Buns with poolish: use less yeast, get more flavor and good texture

 Now divide the dough into 12 equal pieces of about 75 grams and preshape into balls.
 Again leave to rest for 10 minutes.
 Press the balls with your hand until slightly flat and round them again into smooth balls.
 You can lightly dust your work surface with flour but do not use too much or it will be very hard to shape them (it has to be a bit sticky).

-Place the buns on a baking tray covered with a baking sheet.
+Place the buns on a baking tray lined with a baking sheet or baking paper.

 During the final proof, preheat your oven to 230º C /454º F conventional setting or 200º C /390º F convection.
 At what stage you preheat your oven depends on how long it takes for your oven to heat through, some take 30 minutes, some, like ours, with stone floors take a lot longer, up to two hours.